daggerok/daggerok.github.io/src/blog/2024-ICT-Mentorship-2024/README.md

     * record or screenshot honestly, what it felt for us physically (anxiety, impatient, excited, etc...)
 * we should trade only one micro contract, at least 1 year of studying... we can start thinking of pyramiding, but we can't do pyramiding at least 1 year!
 This is how we study ICT.
 This is the only thing we can do to remove greed and fear.
-We can't blow the account by trading one micro contract and we only take one trade a day
+We can't blow the account by trading one micro contract, and we only take one trade a day

 Every single-day algorithm will always do this: run on liquidity (orders sitting inside inefficiencies, or above old highs or below old lows) where the market needs to offer fair value to the marketplace.